Ambruspal/Recipes/README.md

 # Recipes

-This is an accomplished Udemy learning-project.
+This is my accomplished Udemy Angular learning-project.